Treats moderate to severe pain. This medicine is a narcotic pain reliever.

 Opana, Opana ER

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to oxymorphone, morphine, codeine, or other narcotic pain medicines.
-You should not use this medicine during an asthma attack, or if you have severe asthma, trouble breathing, or liver disease.
-You should not use the extended-release tablet if you have a condition called paralytic ileus (blockage of the bowel), or if you need pain medicine for just a short time, such as when recovering from surgery.
+Do not use this medicine if you have had an allergic reaction to oxymorphone, morphine, codeine, or other narcotic pain medicines.
+Do not use this medicine during an asthma attack, or if you have severe asthma, trouble breathing, hypercarbia or hypercapnia (too much carbon dioxide in your blood), or moderate to severe liver disease.
+Do not use the extended-release tablet if you have paralytic ileus (blockage of the intestine).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.Tell your doctor if your medicine is not helping your pain.